I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 Limbaugh also insists that some Republican leaders hate, despise, and fear Sarah Palin, along with finding her embarrassing.

-The embarrassing part I understand.
+The embarrassing part, I understand.

 He's referring to that new group formed by old Republicans called the National Council for a New America.

-Once again, Limbaugh speaks, the Republicans snap to attention and salute.
+Well, don't you know, once again, Limbaugh speaks, the Republicans snap to attention and salute.

 No sooner had he said all this stuff than Congressman Eric Cantor announced that Sarah Palin has finally accepted an offer to join the National Council for a New America.